biotspectra/Api-Documentataion/README.md

 # Third Party API Integrations

-We've written a quick step-by-step guide to walk you through how to login inside Biot user panel, make your first API call inside your system, and interpret the results.
+We've written a quick step-by-step guide to walk you through how to login inside the Biot user panel, make your first API call inside your system, and interpret the results.

 ## Introduction

 This Api service will help users to synchronize their data with biot & fetch that data into their own system.
-For this we have created various Api services where user can purchase services as per their requierment and get acccess towards it.
-To learn more about this we have created step by step guide where user will get to learn how to integrate this Api with their system.
+For this we have created various Api services where users can purchase services as per their requirement and get access towards it.
+To learn more about this we have created a step by step guide where users will get to learn how to integrate this Api with their system.
 To Know more About this, [Please Contact Our Team](https://biotworld.in/general-inquiry-biot/).

 <p align="center">